Yancy (musician)

 Yancy Wideman Richmond (born July 16, 1980) is an American Christian musician, who plays worship and Christian pop music mainly focused towards a children's audience.

-Early and personal life
+Early life

-Yancy was born Yancy LaDelle Wideman, on July 16, 1980, in Mississippi, to Jim and Julie Wideman (née, Spencer).She has a younger sister, and grew up in Tulsa, Oklahoma.
-She is married to Cory Richmond, and together they reside in Tennessee, with their children.
+Yancy was born Yancy LaDelle Wideman, on July 16, 1980, in Mississippi, to Jim and Julie Wideman (née, Spencer).
+She has a younger sister, and grew up in Tulsa, Oklahoma.

-Music history
+Career

 Her music recording career began in 1997, while she has since released a number of albums, with four of them getting reviews.
 They are Rock-N-Happy Heart (2008), Stars, Guitars & Megaphone Dreams (2010), Roots for the Journey (2013), and Little Praise Party: Taste and See (2014).

+Personal life

+She is married to Cory Richmond, and together they reside in Tennessee, with their children.